Byakkuya/pomotivity/README.md

-# Getting Started with Create React App
+# Pomotivity

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a small productivity app

 ## Available Scripts